QU3B1M/BackTesting/readme.md

 - Run the scripts with the command `python main.py golden_cross`
 >(*in this case im using golden cross, but u can use any.*)

-## Good to mention

-My name is Kevin Ledesma im a Python developer and my ambition is to learn and to share my\
-knowledge as I keep learning.

-Any kind of comment, recommendation, correction is welcome!